rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-camera-gestures](https://github.com/danielelkington/vue-camera-gestures) - Let users control your Vue app using AI and gestures in front of their camera in just 1 line in your HTML template
 - [vue-aspect-ratio](https://github.com/albertodeago/vue-aspect-ratio) - A tiny component to handle aspect ratios with no effort
 - [vuerd](https://github.com/vuerd/vuerd) - Database modeling ERD Editor tool
+- [query-builder-vue](https://github.com/rtucek/vue-query-builder) - A query-builder library for building complex and nested queries with draggable re-ordering

 ## Tabs